simonzg/docs/mining.md

     A coin daemon is a meter full node that monitors the transactions on both Meter PoW and PoS chains

     On testnet, you will have to connect your mining pool to one of the coin deamons setup by the Meter team.
-In the future, the pool operator should setup its own coin deamon.
+In the future, the pool operator should setup its own coin daemon.

     Here is Meter test coin daemon's configuration: